HuntsmanCancerInstitute/hci-bio-repository/Readme.md

 	cpanm --installdeps .

-The [Net::SB](https://github.com/tjparnell/Net-SB) library module is the Perl wrapper around the Seven Bridges API.
-The code was originally part of this package but split off to make it more generally accessible.
-It is currently not on CPAN and must be installed manually.
+The [Net::SB](https://github.com/tjparnell/Net-SB) module is not currently on CPAN and must be installed manually.

 ### Compiling single executables